What you Should know about Tracking, Reporting, and Paying Unclaimed Bottle Deposits

 What types of beverage containers are covered under Vermont’s beverage redemption system and subject to deposit and remittance of unclaimed deposits?

-All brands of beer or other malt beverages and mineral waters, mixed wine drink, soda water and carbonated soft drinks are covered under Vermont’s beverage container redemption deposit law.
+All brands of beer or other malt beverages and mineral waters, mixed wine drinks, soda water, and carbonated soft drinks are covered under Vermont’s beverage container redemption deposit law.
 A deposit must be initiated by that product’s manufacturer or distributor, charged to the consumer, paid to the consumer for each container redeemed at a retailer or redemption center, and then paid by the deposit initiator to the retailer or redemption center operator.

 Liquor is also a covered beverage under the law, but the Department of Liquor Control initiates all deposits for liquor containers and will continue to retain unclaimed deposits for department use under statute.